Simultaneous Online System Identification and Control using Composite Adaptive Lyapunov-Based Deep Neural Networks: Introduction

-This paper provides the first result on composite adaptation for Lb-DNN adaptive controllers.
-To construct the composite adaptation law, a new prediction error formulation is provided using a dynamics observer-based approach, where the observer of the dynamics provides a secondary estimate of the system dynamics.
-The secondary estimate of the dynamics is used to construct a least squares composite adaptation law.
-To address the challenges posed by the nested and NIP structure of the DNNs, the Jacobian of the DNN is used in a composite adaptation law based on the development in \cite{Patil.Le.ea.2022}.
+\textbf{Main Contributions. }This paper provides the first result on simultaneous online system identification and trajectory tracking control of nonlinear systems using online updates for all layers of the DNN.
+The development involves a composite adaptation law based on a new prediction error formulation using a dynamic state-derivative observer, which is combined with the tracking error to construct a least squares-based composite adaptation law.
+To address the challenges posed by the nested and NIP structure of DNNs, the Jacobian of the DNN is used in a composite adaptation law.
 Then, a first-order Taylor series expansion of the DNN is used in the analysis to express the prediction error in terms of the parameter estimation error.
-Subsequently, a Lyapunov-based stability analysis is performed which guarantees the tracking, dynamics observer, and parameter estimation errors are uniformly ultimately bounded (UUB).
-Moreover, the stability analysis yields stronger performance guarantees when the Jacobian of the DNN satisfies the PE condition.
-Comparative simulation results demonstrate a significant performance improvement with the developed composite adaptive Lb-DNN controller in comparison to the tracking error-based Lb-DNN in \cite{Patil.Le.ea2022}.
+Since the adaptation laws are tightly coupled with the observer and system dynamics, a combined Lyapunov-based stability analysis is performed which guarantees the tracking, observer, and parameter estimation errors are uniformly ultimately bounded (UUB).
+If the PE condition is satisfied, the tracking and weight estimation errors are shown to exponentially converge to a neighborhood of the origin.

+Furthermore, the guarantees on estimating the ideal DNN parameters imply accurate system identification.
+Thus, the identified DNN model can generalize beyond the points encountered by the system trajectory.
+As a result, the composite adaptive model is suitable for systems involving intermittent loss of state feedback, where the identified DNN model can be propagated forward in time to predict the uncertain dynamics when feedback is lost, under developed sufficient dwell-time conditions.
+To demonstrate the performance and efficacy of the developed method on different systems, comparative simulation results are provided on two systems: a robot manipulator and an unmanned underwater vehicle (UUV) with intermittent loss of state feedback.
+The developed composite adaptive Lb-DNN controller yields significant performance improvement when compared to the tracking error-based adaptive Lb-DNN in \cite{Patil.Le.ea2022} and state-derivative observer-based disturbance rejection controllers as baseline methods.